Code-Institute-Submissions/niallon-MS1/README.md

 #### First Time Visitor:
 - When visiting the site for the first time, I first and foremost want to be able to see/hear the band's material, and access it easily.
 - I want to see some information about the band, their history, where they are based, are they available for bookings?
-- As a social media user, who spends a great deal of time on these apps, I want to be able to access the bands social media to follow/support them.
+- As a social media user, who spends a great deal of time on these apps, I want to be able to access the bands social media to follow and support them.